DD5LP/P – November 2nd SOTA NA-EU S2S event – DL/AM-176 Rentschen.

 • Xiegu G90.

-• Komunica Power HF-Pro2-PLUS-T loaded vertical antenna. (not used)
+• Komunica Power HF-Pro2-PLUS-T loaded vertical antenna. (used with magnetic mount for the first and last activations).

 • 4 Ah LifePO4 Eremit battery.